 Transportation Services staff are available to help you at gatehouses Monday through Friday from 6 a.m. until 9 p.m. and on Saturdays from 7 a.m. until noon.

 The U-PASS is a bus pass plus more.
-The U-PASS provides students with a variety of low-cost transportation options—from unlimited rides on buses, commuter train service and light rail, to vanpooling and discounted impromptu carpooling.
+Loaded right onto the Husky Card, the U-PASS provides students with a variety of low-cost transportation options—from unlimited rides on buses, commuter train service and light rail, to vanpooling and discounted impromptu carpooling.

 With a U-PASS, it's easy to save money and tread softly on the environment by choosing alternatives to driving alone.
 Or consider "mixing up your commute"—using an alternative when possible, driving when necessary.

 Student U-PASS is a universal program for eligible students on the Seattle campus.
 All students who pay the Service & Activities Fee (SAF) are automatically U-PASS members and are required to pay the U-PASS fee.
 Students not eligible for a universal U-PASS can purchase U-PASS membership.

 The following students are automatically U-PASS members through universal student U-PASS:

 - Students registered in state-funded courses (except students who are part of the state tuition exemption program); and

 - Students registered for classes and enrolled in a fee based degree major through Professional & Continuing Education (PCE) who pay the Services and Activities Fee (SAF).

 The $84.00 per quarter U-PASS fee that appears on student tuition statements allows students to access the benefits of U-PASS membership, including: